Why choose Blockfoil?

 Blockfoil achieves the ISO9001 quality standard.

-The two London businesses, Blockfoil London and Gibson Cutting & Foiling are merged and moved into a new site in Mitcham, South London.
+The two London businesses, Blockfoil London and Gibson Cutting & Foiling merge.
+Both businesses move into a new site in Mitcham, South London.

-The Group was bought by Bridgepoint, a venture capitalist, together with Barry Corbett and Chris Griffiths.
+Bridgepoint, a venture capitalist, together with Barry Corbett and Chris Griffiths buy the group.

 Manchester moves to its current site in Middleton.